YargKlnc/Python-Api-Challenge/README.md

 •	Southern Hemisphere: Cloudiness vs. Latitude
 •	Northern Hemisphere: Wind Speed vs. Latitude
 •	Southern Hemisphere: Wind Speed vs. Latitude
-After each pair of plots, explain what the linear regression is modeling.
-Describe any relationships that you notice and any other findings you may uncover.

-Part 2: VacationPy
+***Part 2: VacationPy

-In this deliverable, you'll use your weather data skills to plan future vacations.
-Also, you'll use Jupyter notebooks, the geoViews Python library, and the Geoapify API.
+Weather data was used to plan future vacations using Jupyter notebooks, the geoViews Python library, and the Geoapify API.

-The code needed to import the required libraries and load the CSV file with the weather and coordinates data for each city created in Part 1 is provided to help you get started.
+The code imports the required libraries and load the CSV file with the weather and coordinates data for each city created in Part 1.

-Your main tasks will be to use the Geoapify API and the geoViews Python library and employ your Python skills to create map visualizations.
+Main task was to use the Geoapify API and the geoViews Python library and employ Python skills to create map visualizations.

-To succeed on this deliverable of the assignment, open the VacationPy.ipynb starter code and complete the following steps:
+Following steps were completed:

-1. Create a map that displays a point for every city in the city_data_df DataFrame as shown in the following image.
-The size of the point should be the humidity in each city.
+1. A map was created that displays a point for every city in the city_data_df DataFrame.
+The size of the point is Humidity of each city.
-2. Narrow down the city_data_df DataFrame to find your ideal weather condition.
-For example:
-•	A max temperature lower than 27 degrees but higher than 21
-•	Wind speed less than 4.5 m/s
-•	Zero cloudiness
-NOTE Feel free to adjust your specifications but make sure to set a reasonable limit to the number of rows returned by your API requests.
+2. By narrowing down the city_data_df DataFrame the ideal weather conditions were found for an ideal vacation with mild wind that has a speed in between 2 to 5 m/s, zero cloudiness and maximum temperatures between 20 to 35 Celsius.
-3. Create a new DataFrame called hotel_df to store the city, country, coordinates, and humidity.
+3. A new DataFrame called hotel_df twas created storing the city, country, coordinates, and humidity.
-4. For each city, use the Geoapify API to find the first hotel located within 10,000 meters of your coordinates.
+4. For each city, the Geoapify API was used to find the first hotel located within 10,000 meters of your coordinates.
-5. Add the hotel name and the country as additional information in the hover message for each city on the map as in the following image:
+5. The hotel names and countries were added as additional information in the hover message for each city on the map.